DokFaust/julia/doc/src/manual/parallel-computing.md

 2. Multi-Threading
 3. Multi-Core or Distributed Processing

-We will consider first Julia [Tasks (aka Coroutines)](@ref man-tasks) and other high-level interfaces and modules that rely on the Julia runtime library, that allow to suspend and resume computations with full control of inter-`Tasks` communication without worrying of the operative system's scheduler.
+We will consider first Julia [Tasks (aka Coroutines)](@ref man-tasks) and other modules that rely on the Julia runtime library, that allow to suspend and resume computations with full control of inter-`Tasks` communication without having to manually interface with the operative system's scheduler.
 Julia also allows to communicate between `Tasks` through operations like [`wait`](@ref) and [`fetch`](@ref).
 Communication and data synchronization is managed through [`Channel`](@ref)s, which are the conduit that allows inter-`Tasks` communication.

-Julia also supports multi-threading, where execution is forked and an anonymous function is run across all threads.
-Described as a fork-join approach, all threads have to join together and serial execution continues.
+Julia also supports experimental multi-threading, where execution is forked and an anonymous function is run across all threads.
+Described as a fork-join approach, parallel threads are branched off and they all have to join to the Julia main thread to make serial execution continue.
-Multi-threading is supported using the `Base.Threads` module that is still considered experimental, as Julia is not fully thread-safe, consider for example [this issue](https://github.com/JuliaLang/julia/issues/22581).
+Multi-threading is supported using the `Base.Threads` module that is still considered experimental, as Julia is not fully thread-safe, in particular segfaults seem to emerge for I\O operations and task switching.
+As an un updated reference, keep an eye on [the issue tracker.](https://github.com/JuliaLang/julia/issues?q=is%3Aopen+is%3Aissue+label%3Amultithreading).
-Also multi-threading should be implemented only if you take into consideration global variables, locks and atomics, so we will present it later.
+Also multi-threading should only be used if you take into consideration global variables, locks and atomics, so we will present it later.

 In the end we will present Julia's way to distributed and parallel computing.
-With scientific computing in mind, Julia natively implements interfaces to send a process through multiple cores or machines.
+With scientific computing in mind, Julia natively implements interfaces to distribute a process through multiple cores or machines.
-Also we will mention useful external packages for distributed programming like `MPI.jl` and `DistributeArrays.jl`.
+Also we will mention useful external packages for distributed programming like `MPI.jl` and `DistributedArrays.jl`.

 # Coroutines

 Julia's parallel programming platform uses [Tasks (aka Coroutines)](@ref man-tasks) to switch among multiple computations.
+To express an order of execution between lightweight threads communication primitives are necessary.
+Julia offers `Channel(func::Function, ctype=Any, csize=0, taskref=nothing)` that creates a new task from `func`,bind it to a new channel of type `ctype` and size`csize` and schedule the task.
+Also `Channels` can serve as a way to communicate between tasks, as `Channel{T}(sz::Int)` creates a buffered channel of type `T` and size `sz`.
 Whenever code performs a communication operation like [`fetch`](@ref) or [`wait`](@ref), the current task is suspended and a scheduler picks another task to run.
 A task is restarted when the event it is waiting for completes.